Monogram Pictures: Monogram's stars

 The studio was a launching pad for new stars (Preston Foster in Sensation Hunters, Randolph Scott in Broken Dreams, Ginger Rogers in The Thirteenth Guest, Lionel Atwill in The Sphinx, Alan Ladd in Her First Romance, Robert Mitchum in When Strangers Marry.
 The studio was also a haven for established stars whose careers had stalled: Edmund Lowe in Klondike Fury, John Boles in Road to Happiness, Ricardo Cortez in I Killed That Man, Simone Simon in Johnny Doesn't Live Here Anymore, Kay Francis and Bruce Cabot in Divorce.

 Monogram did create and nurture its own stars.
 Gale Storm began her career at RKO Radio Pictures in 1940 but found a home at Monogram.
 Storm had been promoted from Monogram's Frankie Darro series and was showcased in crime dramas (like The Crime Smasher (1943) opposite Richard Cromwell and radio's Frank Graham in the title role) and a string of musicals to capitalize on her singing talents (like Campus Rhythm and Nearly Eighteen (both 1943), as well as Swing Parade of 1946 featuring The Three Stooges).
 Another of Monogram's finds during this time was British skating star Belita, who conversely starred in musical revues first and then graduated to dramatic roles, including Suspense (1946), an A-budget King Brothers Productions picture released under the Monogram name.
+Monogram's final leading-lady discovery was Jane Nigh, who starred in several wholesome outdoor stories between 1950 and 1952; she returned to the studio in 1957 for a Bowery Boys comedy.

+Improved productions

 In the mid-1940s Monogram very nearly hit the big time with Dillinger, a sensationalized crime drama that was a runaway success in 1945.
 Filmed by King Brothers Productions, it received an Academy Award nomination for Best Original Screenplay.
-Monogram tried to follow Dillinger immediately (with several "exploitation" melodramas cashing in on topical themes), and did achieve some success, but Monogram never became a respectable "major" studio like former poverty-row denizen Columbia Pictures.
+Monogram tried to follow Dillinger with several "exploitation" melodramas cashing in on topical themes, like Black Market Babies (1946, about illegal traffic in adoptions) and Allotment Wives (1946, about women marrying servicemen for their federal allotment checks).
+The studio did achieve some success -- its slogan in 1946 was "Make Way for Monogram" -- but Monogram never became a respectable "major" studio like former poverty-row denizen Columbia Pictures.

+Monogram's fortunes continued to improve after World War II.
+With Hollywood's larger studios curtailing B-picture production in favor of more prestigious and more expensive pictures, there was now a greater need for low-priced pictures that theater owners could afford.
+Major first-run theater chains that had never played Monogram's budget movies -- as well as small, independent theaters that depended on bargain-rate films to turn a profit -- began using Monogram features regularly.
+The casting in Monogram features improved tremendously after the war, because scores of actors found themselves unemployed or underemployed when their home studios now made fewer movies.
+Major-studio talent began accepting work at Monogram, which gave the studio's films more prestige and boxoffice value.